SWI-Prolog/swipl-devel/CMAKE.md

   | Graphics_subsystem	 | The xpce graphics system (needs X11) |
   | Documentation	 | System HTML documentation            |
   | Examples		 | Example files		        |

+See the `debian` subdirectory for the complete   set  of rules we use to generate the Ubuntu PPA releases.

 ### Create a MacOSX Bundle